 Hannah – Dive Instructor/Mate

 Hannah was born and raised in Oakville, Ontario, Canada.
-Hannah has always loved the water and was a high performance swimmer for eight years.
+Hannah has always loved the water and was a high-performance swimmer for eight years.
 Hannah completed her dive instructor training in Vancouver, British Columbia while attending The University of British Columbia.
 Hannah now attends the University of Tampa pursuing a Bachelor of Science in Marine Science and Biology with a minor in Chemistry.
 This is Hannah’s third summer working as a part of the GXG Staff family and is looking forward to the amazing experiences to come this summer.
 In her free time, Hannah enjoys training for half marathons, baking, hiking, canoeing, camping, mountain climbing, and spending time outside.
-Hannah has loved traveling from a very young age, and was the youngest female to climb Mount Kilimanjaro at the age of 11.
+Hannah has loved traveling from a very young age and was the youngest female to climb Mount Kilimanjaro at the age of 11.

 Maddy- Dive Instructor/Mate/WFR

 Maddy grew up in Toronto, Canada.
 She attends the University of British Columbia, where she studies marine biology.
 Despite her landlocked location, Maddy has loved the ocean and marine biology ever since she was young and has been diving for as long as she can remember.
-She has had a fascination with marine mammals in particular ever since she visited family in South Africa when she was just 5 years old.
+She had had a fascination with marine mammals in particular ever since she visited family in South Africa when she was just five years old.
 Maddy is a qualified Open Water Scuba Instructor as well as a Wilderness First Responder.
 For several years she was a shipmate herself at ActionQuest and has developed a strong love and passion for the British Virgin Islands.
 When she is not scuba diving, she can be found skiing at Whistler, skateboarding, climbing, or doing yoga with her friends.